 I would never dream of trying to fit a new gas boiler after watching a few “How to” videos.
 Yet so many businesses risk their money on poorly set up and managed digital marketing campaigns.

 So, you know you want your business to succeed through digital marketing.
-The next consideration is, which digital marketing channels do you expect will help you achieve your business goals.
+The next consideration is which digital marketing channels you expect will help you achieve your business goals.

-With so much choice out there, you will likely already have a rough idea which platform could work for you.
-One thing to consider is that, in general, humans are weird and wonderful creatures who often do things differently to what we would expect.
+With so much choice out there, you will likely already have a rough idea of which platform could work for you.
+One thing to consider is that, in general, humans are weird and wonderful creatures who often do things differently from what we would expect.

 With so many platforms available for consideration, think of the advantages and disadvantages of each – You might be surprised by what you find.